A series of colour photographic portraits of Zwarte Piet (Black Pete) assistant to Sinta Klaus (Saint Nicholas) in the Dutch Christmas story.

-In mid November Sinta Klaus arrives by boat in every major Dutch city accompanied by 100’s of Zwarte Piets (predominantly white women and children, blacked-up) who alternate between dancing clowns and menacing baton wielders.
+In mid November Sinta Klaus arrives by boat in every major Dutch city accompanied by 100’s of Zwarte Piets (originally mainly white women and children, blacked-up) who alternate between dancing clowns and menacing baton wielders.
 The story originates from 16th century when Spain occupied the territory and had Moorish servants/slaves who would have served Sinta Klaas.

 Published by Black Dog, essay by Mieke Bal, 1999